Stable configurations of repelling points on compact manifolds II: The 1-torus

-\begin{sloppypar}On the other hand, in the case of the equispaced configuration, by adding a suitable bump function concentrated around a specified $N=N_0$ to an appropriate existing choice of $\hat{k}$, one can easily produce a situation in which $\hat{k}>0$, but $\nu_{N_0}$ is larger than the upper bound for $\mu_{N_0}$ given by (\ref{minimum}).
-In particular, even if $\hat{k}>0$, the equispaced configuration is not always minimizing, although the resulting potential function $k$ may not satisfy the classical positivity and monotonicity conditions.
-For example, suppose $\psi(t)\geq 0$ is a standard even $C^\infty$ bump function supported in $[-\frac12,\frac12]$, with integral $1$ and $\psi(0)=1$, and $\hat{k}(t)$ is defined to be \mbox{$e^{-\pi t^2} + \frac12(\psi(t-N_0) + \psi(t+N_0))$.} Then $k(\rho)$ is $e^{-\pi \rho^2}+\hat{\psi}(\rho)\cos 2\pi N_0\rho$.
-Now by our previous observation that the term at $n=N_0$ in (\ref{energy2}) is $2N_0^2\hat{k}(N_0)$ in the equispaced case, it is clear in this example that the expression in (\ref{energy2}) is of order $N_0^2$, rather than the order $N_0$ bound given by (\ref{minimum}), so the equispaced configuration is not energy minimizing for $N_0$ points in this case.
-We will return to a discussion of reasonable general conditions on $k$ which will ensure that the equispaced configuration is energy minimizing, or even uniquely energy minimizing, but for now we point out that there are classes of examples in which, for sufficiently large $N$, the equispaced configuration has zero energy, and is of course therefore energy minimizing, and for which in addition the associated function $k$ is positive and monotonically decreasing, and $\hat{k}\geq 0$.
-In greater detail, consider the Paley-Wiener type functions where $m$ is an even integer greater than 2, to guarantee absolute convergence.
-This type of function, which for the case $m=4$ was introduced in \cite{khurgin-yakovlev} and is mentioned on page 82 of Higgins's survey article on cardinal series \cite{higgins}, provides a family of even, positive, band-limited functions which are strictly decreasing on $[0,\infty)$, and have interesting properties when chosen for the potential function $k$ in the equispaced case.\end{sloppypar}
+We now address the question of whether or not the equispaced configuration is globally energy minimizing in our model, and begin by showing that we can, by adding appropriate functions concentrated around a large $N=N_0$ to a suitable choice of $\hat{k}$, easily produce a situation in which $\hat{k}>0$, but $\nu_{N_0}$ is larger than the upper bound for $\mu_{N_0}$ given by the analysis leading to (\ref{minimum}).
+In particular, even if $\hat{k}>0$, the equispaced configuration, although stable, does not always globally minimize energy, although the corresponding potential function $k$ may not satisfy the classical positivity and monotonicity conditions.
+In order to exhibit this phenomenon, suppose $\psi(t)\geq 0$ is a standard even $C^\infty$ bump function supported in $[-\frac12,\frac12]$, with integral $1$ and $\psi(0)=1$, and $\hat{k}(t)$ is defined to be \mbox{$e^{-\pi t^2} + \frac12(\psi(t-N_0) + \psi(t+N_0))$.}Then $\hat{k}(N_0) \approx 1$, and $k(\rho) = e^{-\pi \rho^2}+\hat{\psi}(\rho)\cos 2\pi N_0\rho$.
+Now the contribution to the energy expression (\ref{equispaced energy}) from $j=1$ is $2N_0^2\hat{k}(N_0)\approx 2N_0^2$, and it is easy to see, even bearing in mind that the above choice of $\hat{k}$ depends on the choice of $N_0$, that the bound for $\mu_{N_0}$ given by (\ref{minimum}) is $\ll N_0$, so for large $N_0$ the equispaced configuration is not globally energy minimizing, which proves:

+\begin{thm}The Fourier transform $\hat{k}$ can be chosen so that $\hat{k} > 0$ and the equispaced configuration is not globally energy minimizing. \end{thm}